-The U.S. Agency for International Development’s (USAID) Bureau of Humanitarian Assistance (BHA) maintains a warehouse for pre-positioned food assistance commodities in Djibouti, serving as a hub for rapid response in parts of Africa and Asia.
+The U.S. Agency for International Development’s (USAID) Bureau for Humanitarian Assistance maintains a warehouse for pre-positioned food assistance commodities in Djibouti, serving as a hub for rapid response in parts of Africa and Asia.
 International Broadcasting Bureau facilities in Djibouti transmit Arabic-language programming, and Voice of America Somali Service broadcasts to the Horn and the Arabian Peninsula.

 Djibouti is challenged by a rapidly expanding workforce without the necessary skills to meet the economic needs of the country, resulting in high unemployment as well as unfilled high-skilled jobs.
 Obstacles to growth include high electricity costs, chronic water shortages, poor health indicators, food insecurity, and governance challenges.
-U.S. assistance supports a program portfolio to accelerate economic growth; strengthen primary education and technical training opportunities for youth; decrease unemployment, improve, health, and build a vibrant civil society to contribute more fully to Djibouti’s development priorities.
+U.S. assistance supports a program portfolio to strengthen early childhood and primary education and technical training opportunities for youth, decrease unemployment, and build a vibrant civil society to contribute more fully to Djibouti’s development priorities.

 One of the key goals shared by the governments of Djibouti and the United States is to strengthen Djibouti’s economy and grow our economic partnership by increasing employment in the Djiboutian workforce.
 The United States is focused on improving the quality of vocational workforce readiness programs, facilitating sustainable ties between vocational education centers and employment providers,